-There have also been stronger calls for companies to provide disclosure of climate change-related information.
-Notably, the Financial Stability Board (FSB) has launched the TCFD for the purpose of encouraging the disclosure of information that would enable investors and other stakeholders to properly monitor and evaluate the climate-related risks of companies.
+There have also been stronger calls for companies to provide disclosure of climate change-related information, two such examples being Climate Action+100 and the TCFD.
+The former is an initiative led by institutional investors and the latter was launched by the Financial Stability Board (FSB) in 2015.
+Its purpose is to encourage the disclosure of information that will enable investors and other stakeholders to properly monitor and evaluate the climate-related risks of companies.

 TCFD: Task Force on Climate-Related Financial Disclosures.
 In June 2017, the TCFD announced its recommendations on climate-related financial disclosures in order for investors to be able to make appropriate investment decisions.

-MC's Understanding
+Please see the details in the column below.
+The General Manager of MC's Corporate Sustainability Department is a TCFD member and data preparer, and mainly through its involvement in the task force's seminars and meetings, MC is supporting the TCFD's activities and helping its recommendations to take root throughout the business community.